A. Grant Transfers FROM Duke

 - The Department can consult with ORA to verify the associated award terms and conditions allow the grant to be transferred.

-- The Department ensures that the appropriate transfer documentation is provided to the appropriate offices/units (ORA, OSP, Plant Accounting, etc.) in accordance with Sponsor and Duke requirements.
+- The Department ensures that the appropriate transfer documentation is provided to the appropriate offices/units (ORA, PAFM, Plant Accounting, etc.) in accordance with Sponsor and Duke requirements.

 - The Department to review and adjust effort commitments of personnel, communicating with other departments as necessary.